jeffscyberjournal/CTFbin/HackPark.md

 - hydra -t 1 -V -f -l <username> -P <wordlist> rdp://<ip>
   	Attack a Windows Remote Desktop with a password list.
 - hydra -l <username> -P .<password list> $ip -V http-form-post '/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log In&testcookie=1:S=Location'

-  	Craft a more specific request for Hydra to brute force.
+### Craft a more specific request for Hydra to brute force.

 One of easiest ways to find the necessary information is from the use of browser content inspector, under network tabs there we can view the transaction of requests and response from the login of an incorrect password.
 The alternative was burpe suite which given we know the use name is admin, sending login page to intruder with sniper attack its possible to obtain the password, likely easier.

+This particular example aspx login page is an situation where the server does not evaluate the two paramters:
+- __VIEWSTATE and
+- __EVENTVALIDATION
-This particular example aspx login page is an situation where the server does not evaluate the two paramters __VIEWSTATE and __EVENTVALIDATION, but expects a value which I discovered works for fresh from today, yesterday or from undisclosed time from one I found online.
+In this example expects values which I discovered works for fresh from today, yesterday or from undisclosed time from one I found online.
 If this were evaluated this would require a fresh pair for each time the login attempt occured.

 So if the ASPX login truly enforces VIEWSTATE and EVENTVALIDATION, then Hydra becomes effectively unusable, and Burp Suite becomes the correct tool.